niekvanderlaan/information-retrieval-qwerty/Topics.md

 Also relevant is information on teenage abortions.

 ---
-These topics are a subset of the topics used in TREC 2005 Robust track, https://trec.nist.gov/data/robust/05/05.50.topics.txt.
+These topics are a subset of the topics used in TREC 2005 Robust track: https://trec.nist.gov/data/robust/05/05.50.topics.txt.